uid/gitstream/README.md

 ### Run

 1. Access the VM by entering the vagrant folder (`cd vagrant`) and running `vagrant up && vagrant ssh`.
+The first boot will be slow as the VM is being initialized.

 2. Once in the VM, head to the gitstream directory: `cd /opt/gitstream`.